 - Search the platform for stock code: TSLA in this case.

-- Research Tesla shares.
+- Research Tesla stocks.
 The platform should provide the latest information available.

-- Buy your Tesla shares.
+- Buy your Tesla stocks.
 It's that simple.

 What's in this guide?